 An extended stay at a rehabilitation center can provide the best results for many suffering from substance use.
 A longer time going through treatment can equate to a greater understanding and help better manage the underlying issues connected to one’s addiction.

-In California, long-term drug or alcohol rehab includes programs that provide a stay between 30 to 90 days or longer.
+Long-term drug and alcohol rehab in California includes programs that provide a stay between 30 to 90 days or longer.
 These programs are effective for all substance use disorders and involve the individual staying on the premises throughout the rehabilitation process.
 Residential rehab programs offer much of the same general counseling and therapy as other shorter treatment modules.
-Still, they can be more thorough due to the time they spend with the patient and the lack of distractions living on-site provides.
+Still, they can be more thorough due to their time with the patient and the lack of distractions living on-site provides.

 Our team believes that, if possible, long-term drug rehabilitation is the best option for someone looking to maintain long-term sobriety.
 Detoxes, short-term rehabs, and outpatient programs can only do so much, and while it is possible to see lasting results, it is not as likely.